turingschool/curriculum/source/academy/workshops/scrabble.markdown

 ## Exercises

-Let's use test-driven development to develop pieces of a Scrabble-like game.
+Let's use test-driven development to build pieces of a Scrabble-like game.

 ### I0: Word Scoring